-17 12.6.1 Cross-sectoral perspectives on mitigation action
+12.6.1 Cross-sectoral Perspectives on Mitigation Action

-18 Chapters 5 to 11 present mitigation measures applicable in individual sectors, and potential co-benefits 19 and adverse side effects of these individual measures.
-This section builds on the sectoral analysis of 20 mitigation action from a cross-sectoral perspective.
-Firstly, Section 12.6.1.1 brings together some of 21 the observations presented in the sectoral chapters to show how different mitigation actions in different 22 sectors can contribute to the same co-benefits and result in the same adverse side effects, thereby 23 demonstrating the potential synergistic effects.
-The links between these co-benefits and adverse side 24 effects and the SDGs is also demonstrated.
-In Section 12.6.1.2, the focus turns from sector-specific 25 mitigation measures to mitigation measures which have cross-sectoral implications, including measures 26 that have application in more than one sector and measures where implementation in one sector impacts on implementation in another.
-Finally, Section 12.6.1.3 notes the cross-sectoral relevance of a selection of General-Purpose Technologies, a topic that is covered further in Chapter 16.
+Chapters 5 to 11 present mitigation measures applicable in individual sectors, and potential co-benefits and adverse side effects4 of these individual measures.
+This section builds on the sectoral analysis of mitigation action from a cross-sectoral perspective.
+Firstly, Section 12.6.1.1 brings together some of the observations presented in the sectoral chapters to show how different mitigation actions in different sectors can contribute to the same co-benefits and result in the same adverse side effects, thereby demonstrating the potential synergistic effects.
+The links between these co-benefits and adverse side effects and the SDGs is also demonstrated.
+In Section 12.6.1.2, the focus turns from sector-specific mitigation measures to mitigation measures which have cross-sectoral implications, including measures that have application in more than one sector and measures where implementation in one sector impacts on implementation in another.
+Finally, Section 12.6.1.3 notes the cross-sectoral relevance of a selection of general-purpose technologies, a topic that is covered further in Chapter 16.

-12.6.1.1 A cross-sectoral perspective on co-benefits and adverse side effects of mitigation measures, and links the SDGs
+12.6.1.1 A Cross-sectoral Perspective on Co-benefits and Adverse Side Effects of Mitigation Measures, and Links with the SDGs

-A body of literature has been developed which addresses the co-benefits of climate mitigation action, (Karlsson et al. 2020).
+A body of literature has been developed which addresses the co-benefits of climate mitigation action (Karlsson et al. 2020).
 Adverse side effects of mitigation are also well documented.
-Co-benefits and adverse side-effects in individual sectors and associated with individual mitigation measures are discussed in the individual sector chapters (Sections 5.2, 6.7.7, 7.4, 7.6, 8.2, 8.4, 9.8, 10.1.1, 11.5.3), as well as in previous IPCC General and Special Assessment reports.
-The term co-impacts has been proposed to capture both the co-benefits and adverse side-effects of mitigation.
-An alternative framing

-37 is one of multiple objectives, where climate mitigation is placed alongside other objectives when
+Co-benefits and adverse side effects in individual sectors and associated with individual mitigation measures are discussed in the individual sector chapters (Sections 5.2, 6.7.7, 7.4, 7.6, 8.2, 8.4, 9.8, 10.1.1 and 11.5.3), as well as in previous IPCC General and Special Assessment reports.
+The term 'co-impacts' has been proposed to capture both the co-benefits and adverse side effects of mitigation.
+An alternative framing is one of multiple objectives, where climate change mitigation is placed alongside other objectives when assessing policy decisions

-FOOTNOTE Here, the term co-benefits is used to refer to the additional benefits to society and the environment that are realised in parallel with emissions reductions, while an understanding of adverse side effects highlights where policy and decision makers are required to make trade-offs between mitigation benefits and other impacts.
+4 Here, the term co-benefits is used to refer to the additional benefits to society and the environment that are realised in parallel with emissions reductions, while an understanding of adverse side effects highlights where policy- and decision makers are required to make trade-offs between mitigation benefits and other impacts.
 The choice of language differs to some degree in other chapters.